ecoacoustics/website/content/_index.md

 ### Data

 Ecoacoustic data provides a record of soniferous fauna allowing the answering of ecological questions such as species occupancy, abundance, behaviour, species richness, and showing trends over time and space.
+See examples of [repositories](/resources/repositories/) of Ecoacoustic data.

 <--->